Why Thermal Water Spray Is the Ultimate Skincare Multitasker

 They Can Act as a Makeup Setting Spray

-As Dr. Houshmand mentioned, there are thermal waters that are purely formulated with water, as well as those that are formulated with additional ingredients, be it botanical extracts or essential oils.
-If you’re using a pure thermal water with nothing else included, Dr. Houshmand recommends using it as a makeup setting spray to help lock in your final look and give it a natural-looking glow.
+If you’re using a pure thermal water without essential oils or additional ingredients, Dr. Houshmand recommends using it as a makeup setting spray to help lock in your final look and give it a natural-looking glow.

-Thermal Water Helps Protect Skin From Free Radicals
+Thermal Water Can Help Protect Skin From Free Radicals